FayeCarter/Katas/RPG/README.md

 - [X] 2.
 Melee fighters have a range of 2 meters.

-- [ ] 3.
+- [X] 3.
 Ranged fighters have a range of 20 meters.

-- [ ] 4.
+- [X] 4.
 Characters must be in range to deal damage to a target.

+### Notes
+ - Refactor code to have action class?